-In order to maintain satisfactory academic progress, students in technical programs must:
+In order to maintain satisfactory academic progress, students must:

-- Achieve a cumulative grade point average (GPA) of at least 2.0 (on a scale of 0 to 4.0 or be on academic probation); - Progress at a satisfactory rate toward completion of their programs; and - Complete the training program within 1 1/2 times the planned program length.
+- Achieve a cumulative grade point average (GPA) of at least 2.0 (on a scale of 0 to 4.0) or be on academic probation; - Progress at a satisfactory rate toward completion of their programs; and - Complete the training program within 1 1/2 times the planned program length.

-Students whose cumulative GPA falls below 70 percent in allied health or below 2.0 in technical programs are notified that they are being placed on academic probation, which will begin at the start of the next term.
+Students whose cumulative GPA falls below 2.0 in are notified that they are being placed on academic probation, which will begin at the start of the next term.
 Students on academic probation are considered to be making satisfactory academic progress.